mssohail/epistasis-inference/README.md

 # Simple MATLAB live script examples

 Download the scripts within the folder code-example.
-Check the readme.md file in code-example for how to run Matlab live script.
+Check the readme.md file in code-example for more details.

 # Codes and data to reproduce results in the paper